enzong24/verbio/replit.md

 The frontend is built with **React 18** and **TypeScript**, using **Vite** for optimized builds. **Wouter** handles client-side routing, and **TanStack Query** manages server state.
 The UI leverages **shadcn/ui** (built on Radix UI) and **Tailwind CSS** for styling, adhering to a Chess.com-inspired dark theme with high contrast and monospace fonts for a competitive aesthetic.
 State is managed with React hooks, localStorage for guest mode persistence, and TanStack Query for server data.
 Key UI patterns include a real-time conversation interface, timer-based match mechanics, AI-graded scoring, leaderboards, and practice mode with topic selection.

 ### Backend Architecture
 The backend uses **Express.js** with **Node.js** and **TypeScript** (ESM modules).
 It features a middleware pipeline for logging, JSON parsing, and error handling.
 RESTful APIs are designed for authentication, grading, and bot interactions, using JSON for requests/responses and **Zod** for schema validation.
-An in-memory `MemStorage` handles user management for development and guest mode, designed to be swapped with a database. **OpenAI GPT-4o** is integrated for conversation grading and bot response generation, utilizing structured prompt engineering for consistent evaluation and JSON-formatted responses.
+An in-memory `MemStorage` handles user management for development and guest mode, designed to be swapped with a database.

+**OpenAI API Integration** (cost-optimized):
+- **GPT-4o** for conversation grading (accuracy-critical evaluation)
+- **GPT-4o-mini** for bot question/answer generation (cost-efficient, ~80% cheaper)
+- **Vocabulary Caching System**: In-memory cache stores up to 5 different vocabulary sets per topic/language/difficulty combination.
+Cache entries last 24 hours and are randomly selected to provide variety while reducing API calls.
+When a vocabulary set is requested, the system first checks cache and only generates new vocabulary on cache miss.

 WebSocket is implemented for real-time multiplayer matchmaking with Elo-based pairing and AI bot fallback.

 ### System Design Choices
 - **Practice vs Competitive Modes**: